gurnec/btcrecover/extract-scripts/README.md

     Blockchain first 16 encrypted bytes, iv, and iter_count in base64:
     Yms6abF6aZYdu5sKpStKA4ihra6GEAeZTumFiIM0YQUkTjcQJwAAj8ekAQ==

-When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file or the private key file, only the output from *extract-blockchain-main-data.py*.
+When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file, only the output from *extract-blockchain-main-data.py*.
 To continue the example:

     cd \Users\Chris\Downloads\btcrecover-master
     C:\python27\python btcrecover.py --extract-data --tokenlist tokens.txt